 Cancer.Net offers several resources to help you keep track of your symptoms and side effects.
 Please note that these links will take you to other sections of Cancer.Net:

-- ASCO Answers Fact Sheets: Read 1-page fact sheets on diarrhea and rash that provide a tracking sheet to record the timing and severity of the side effect.
-These free fact sheets are available as a PDF, so they are easy to print out.
+- ASCO Answers Fact Sheets: Read 1-page fact sheets on anxiety and depression, constipation, diarrhea, rash, and immunotherapy side effects that provide a tracking sheet to record the timing and severity of the side effect.
+These free fact sheets are available as a PDF, so they are easy to print.

 The next section in this guide is Follow-up Care.
 It explains the importance of checkups after cancer treatment is finished.
 Use the menu to choose a different section to read in this guide.